Primary Prevention Plan

 - Respond to sexual violence and sexual harassment

 - 13 Prevent sexual violence and sexual harassment before it happens through national and targeted initiatives that promote informed consent, bodily autonomy and respectful relationships.

 What are we doing?

-The South Australian Government is developing a primary prevention plan aimed at young people, based on Our Watch’s Change the Story Primary Prevention Framework to coordinate activities within schools, TAFEs, universities, sporting clubs, work places, and across media channels with a focus on young people.
+The South Australian Government is developing a primary prevention guide for all South Australians based on Our Watch’s Change the Story Primary Prevention Framework to encourage primary prevention activities in homes, workplaces, schools and communities.

 What is next?

-The South Australian Government is working with key non-government and community stakeholders through a primary prevention working group to identify key strategies that focus on building community involvement in prevention activities.
-A key aspect of the plan will be capacity building and training to support community to promote respect, safety and gender equality.
-South Australia has also provided $1.8 million over three years to the development of the next phase of the Stop it at the Start campaign and a new sexual violence prevention campaign.
-Engagement with these campaigns will be a key strategy in this work.
+The South Australian Government is working with key non-government and community stakeholders through a primary prevention working group to identify strategies that focus on building community involvement in prevention activities.
+A key aspect of the guide will be individual and collective knowledge and capacity building to promote respect, safety and gender equality.

 What difference will we make?